Howard Frankland Bridge: History

 Named for the man who proposed it, Tampa businessman William Howard Frankland, the bridge opened in April 1960 and carried four lanes (two lanes in each direction separated by a short, narrow barrier).
 The bridge and approaches cost $16 million.
 Because of the bridge's design, including its lack of emergency shoulders, it proved to be dangerous.
 Accidents were common on the bridge and traffic backed up on both sides, leading to local nicknames, the "Howard Frankenstein Bridge" and "The Car-Strangled Spanner".

 In 1962, a steel-reinforced tapered concrete barrier was installed "to prevent cars from hurtling the median and crashing into oncoming traffic."
 Ten people had already died.

-The bridge was the subject of a 60 Minutes broadcast in the 1960s noting the below-average construction methods used.
+Starting in the 1970s, I-275 utilized a bypass designation system.
+Whenever there would be a major delay at the Howard Frankland Bridge, special signs would alert drivers to the delay and direct them to utilize the bypass, which ran along SR 694 and across the Gandy Bridge, to the Lee Roy Selmon Expressway, Willow Avenue, Howard Avenue, and ending at Interstate 275.
+Special shields (marked N and S) along the route made sure that drivers were using the correct thoroughfare.

 Planning for a larger-capacity replacement began in 1978.
 Original plans ranged from a large, multi-lane suspension (or similar type) bridge, to two parallel bridges (with the central span reserved for HOV lanes).
 As traffic projections increased, further exacerbated by a disaster on the Sunshine Skyway Bridge in 1980, it was clear that the new bridge would need to handle at least eight lanes (four in each direction).
-By 1987, it was concluded that a parallel, four lane span would be built.
+By 1987, it was concluded that a parallel, four lane span would be built, which would also be less steep and longer than the original structure, the bypass system would also be eliminated from the bridge.
 Plans were also made to rehabilitate the older bridge after the new bridge opened.
 Construction began on the new span in 1988.
 The new $54 million southbound span was opened to traffic in 1990.
 The older bridge was then closed, rehabilitated, and reopened in 1992.
-The older northbound span is shorter and has a steeper hump than the newer southbound span.

-Bypass system

-Before the parallel bridge was built, I-275 utilized a bypass designation system.
-Whenever there would be a major delay at the Howard Frankland Bridge, special signs would alert drivers to the delay and direct them to utilize the bypass, which ran along SR 694 and across the Gandy Bridge, to the Lee Roy Selmon Expressway, Willow Avenue, Howard Avenue, and ending at Interstate 275.
-Special shields (marked N and S) along the route made sure that drivers were using the correct thoroughfare.

-Reconstruction of the bridge

 I-275 Northbound approaching Exit 39 with redesigned and updated sign after Howard Frankland Bridge section.

 After the widening project in 1992, Interstate 275 was increased to eight lanes on the bridge itself.
 However, this did not increase capacity on either end of the bridge.
 Backups were still seen on the Howard Frankland heading into Tampa, primarily due to a bottleneck at the SR 60/Veterans Expressway exit.
 On the St. Petersburg side, after a comprehensive reconstruction project that took over ten years, lane counts were increased from four lanes prior to the bridge to six lanes through downtown St. Petersburg, and eight lanes from Gandy Boulevard to the bridge.